-- Full-Tuition Honors Scholarships A maximum of four full-tuition scholarships may be awarded annually to qualified students.
-Applicants who may qualify will have a minimum grade point average of 3.3 on a 4.0 scale, will possess superb leadership skills, and will demonstrate active participation in local congregations.
-For more information, visit divinity.campbell.edu. - Endowed Scholarships Endowed scholarships are available for qualified students.
+- Full-Tuition Honors Scholarships A limited number of full-tuition scholarships may be awarded annually to qualified master-level students.
+Applicants who may qualify will have a minimum grade point average of 3.5 on a 4.0 scale, will possess superb leadership skills, and will demonstrate active participation in local congregations.
+For more information, visit divinity, campbell.edu. - Endowed Scholarships Endowed scholarships are available for qualified students in all degree programs.
 Primary criteria include grade point average, meeting the requirements of the individual scholarships, and full-time student status.
 Students on academic restriction will be excluded from receiving scholarships. - Cooperative Baptist Fellowship Leadership Scholarships A limited number of CBF Leadership Scholarships are available to students who support the ministry of CBF.
 These scholarships currently provide \$4,000 per year to recipients.
-Invitations to the CBF Leadership Scholarship Program are extended by the Financial Aid Committee of the Campbell University Divinity School.
+Invitations to the CBF Leadership Scholarship Program are extended by the Financial Assistance Committee of the Campbell University Divinity School.

-Cooperative Baptist Fellowship of North Carolina Scholarships - A limited number of CBFNC Scholarships are available to students who support the ministry of CBFNC.
-These scholarships currently provide approximately \$2,200 per year to recipients.
-Invitations to the CBFNC Scholarship Program are extended by the Financial Aid Committee of the Campbell University Divinity School.
+• Cooperative Baptist Fellowship of North Carolina Scholarships - A limited number of CBFNC Scholarships are available to students who support the ministry of CBFNC.
+Invitations to the CBFNC Scholarship Program are extended by the Financial Assistance Committee of the Campbell University Divinity School.